 Cars are to arrive from Russell Road through the second entrance to St. Rita's, proceed around the rectory to the large playground and pull up to the drop-off area following directions from patrols.
-Children should exit their cars on the right-hand side and proceed directly to Extended Day, if offered, if they arrive before 7:50 am.
-At 7:50 am, school doors will open.
-Children who walk to school may enter the school building through the front door during morning arrival.
+Parents remain in the car, and children exit on the right side of the vehicle (assisted, as needed, by staff on carline duty).
+If morning Extended Day is offered, children arriving before 7:50 am should proceed directly to Extended Day.
+If morning Extended Day is not offered, children are not permitted to be unattended on school grounds prior to 7:50 am.
+At 7:50 am, school doors will open and children arriving from carline can proceed through the primary door (Door 4) or the upper hall door (Door 5).
+Walkers can enter the Russell Road doors (Door 1).
+Once inside, children then proceed directly to their classrooms.